amjadabdulmajeed8/Full-Stack-Open/Part0/6-New note in Single page app diagram.md

     server-->>browser: Code: 201 / {"message":"note created"}
     deactivate server

-Note : This time the server does not ask for a redirect, the browser stays on the same page, and it sends no further HTTP requests.
+Note right of browser: This time the server does not ask for a redirect, the browser stays on the same page, and it sends no further HTTP requests.